 Depression is another long-term complication after brain injury.
 Some sadness and frustration is normal following such a life-changing event.
 However, some people with brain injuries develop longstanding symptoms of depression which may be both situational and biological.
 Some people with depression may express the wish to not want to live life any more.

-Fortunately, all of these psychosocial complications are treatable and some level of improvement can be obtained.
+Fortunately, all of these psychosocial complications are treatable and some level of improvement can result.
+Symptoms can be managed.
 Research suggests that early detection and intervention is recommended.
 In some cases, medications may be helpful as well as cognitively-structured forms of counseling.